 Barrier-free lifts and mountain restaurants, adventure park for families and sporting highlights such as ski touring, hiking and trail running: Madrisa, Klosters' local mountain, impresses all year round.

-There are few ski areas that are as specialized in families with small children and people with disabilities as Madrisa.
-No wonder: In the children's snow parks in Madrisa-Land and in the Madrisa-Park Klosters, there is a special practice area.
-Four magic carpets carry the little ski bunnies up.
-And with a snow bike (available from Intersport at the mountain station), you can go down the slope sitting down with your skis strapped on - ideal for beginners.
-While the children practice their first turns on three practice lifts, the parents explore the ski area with 23 kilometers of slopes.
-If there is enough snow, the 7.7-kilometer-long toboggan run to Saas, the winter hiking trails to Mässplatte and Zügenhüttli and the new Mässplatte snowshoe trail are among the highlights.
+Few ski resorts cater to families with young children and people with disabilities as much as Madrisa.
+No wonder: The children's snow parks in Madrisa Land and Madrisa Park Klosters offer a special practice area.
+Four magic carpets whisk little skiers up the slopes.
+And with a snowbike (available at Intersport near the mountain station), they can ride down the slopes sitting down with skis attached – ideal for beginners.
+While the children practice their first turns on three practice lifts, parents can explore the ski area with its 23 kilometers of slopes.
+When there's enough snow, the 7.7-kilometer toboggan run to Saas, the winter hiking trails to Mässplatte and Zügenhüttli, and the new Mässplatte snowshoe trail are among the highlights.

 Those with a handicap don't have to miss out on winter sports.
 At least, on Madrisa.
 The cable car and the mountain restaurant are wheelchair accessible.
 The 6-seater chairlift Schaffürggli also transports skiers with monoskis.
 The special thing: the safety bar closes and opens automatically.
 The seat height also adjusts automatically - thus ensuring comfort.
 Word has got around: every winter, veterans with war injuries come from Great Britain.